Jake Walker (English footballer)

-Jake Thomas Walker (born 3 November 2000) is an English footballer who plays as a right-back and right-sided midfielder for Cymru Premier team Newtown.
+Jake Thomas Walker (born 3 November 2000) is an English footballer who last played as a right-back and midfielder for Cymru Premier team Newtown.
 Walker is a product of the Aston Villa Academy and made one appearance for the senior side in the 2020-21 FA Cup, as well as appearing in the EFL Trophy for their U21 side.
 He has previously played on loan at Southern Football League sides Banbury United and Alvechurch.

 Career

 Aston Villa

 Walker joined the Aston Villa Academy at the age of nine and was given his first professional contract, a two-year deal, in 2019.
 Walker joined Banbury United on loan until the end of the season in January 2020.
 He joined Alvechurch on loan in October 2020, but was recalled in January 2021.
-Walker was named in the Aston Villa starting line-up for his senior debut on 8 January 2021 in an FA Cup third round tie against Liverpool.
+Walker was named in the Aston Villa starting line-up for his senior debut on 8 January 2021 in an FA Cup third-round tie against Liverpool.

 Walker was released by Aston Villa at the end of the 2020–21 season.